The Batsheva Dance Company: “MOMO has Two Souls”

 On a Personal Note

-I watched MOMO a few days before moving from Tel Aviv to Berlin, after having lived in Israel for almost fourteen years.
+I watched MOMO a few days before moving from Tel Aviv to Berlin in January 2023, after having lived in Israel for almost fourteen years.
 After the performance, my husband, our two children and I joined a rally of 80,000 people on Habima Square, home to Israel’s national theatre company Habima and to the Israel Philharmonic Orchestra.
 The rally was against Israel’s racist, illiberal new government and its criminal, dictatorial and violent tendencies.
 As I watched MOMO, I was thinking about what is happening in Israel today.
 But I was also watching the performance as a non-Jewish German and as a historian who has spent most of her life writing about ballet and culture under the Soviet dictatorship.
 I was thinking about the history of my own country, about my adopted country, and about Russia’s descent into total darkness after its invasion of Ukraine.
 I was thinking about the human desire to belong to a group: human beings are social animals.
 We have always lived in packs.
 We crave human connections.
 Only very few people would be willing to go through life without any meaningful human relationships.
 But each of us is also completely unique.
 This inherent tension between the dreams and desires of the individual and the demands of the group is at the heart of much of human history – and has inspired many works of artistic creation.